pleyad/atmt/assignments/03/assignment3.md

 - How did you evaluate your models?
 - ...

+### Model 1: Sentencepiece

+The first model uses bytepair-encoding to preprocess the data.
+We hoped to capture additional morphological information, which would help with unknown words and therefore improve the baseline model.

+Hyperparameters:
+- 4000 symbols.
+- Trained on both the source and target language.

 ## A suitable presentation and discussion of your results in comparison to the baseline

 ### Sacrebleu Metrics